hazrmard/imgurPCA/README.md

 The words can be **sorted** by count in descending order by calling the `sort()` function.

 The data can be **stored** to a csv file by calling the `store()` function that accepts an output file path as an argument.
 If the parsing was cumulative, then two rows (words; counts) are stored.
-Otherwise an array of values (word columns, per item ID count rows) is stored.
+Otherwise an array of values (word columns, counts per item ID rows) is stored.

 The API allows for a limited number of requests and assigns **credits** to each key.
-Available credits can be viewwd by calling the `credits()` function.
+Available credits can be viewed by calling the `credits()` function.

 Because of the way this code was written, successive functions can be chained for ease of use.
 For example:
 ```